juju/docs/src/en/tutorial-k8s-static-pv.md

 they're both associated with the 'no-provisioner' provisioner.

 In the middle section it is clear that two of our volumes are being used ('Bound') and that one is available.
+The one that is used ('vol1') is claimed by the same Provider id that we saw in the output of the `storage` command above ('juju-database-0-juju-mariadb-k8s-0').

 In the lower part we're told what has "claimed" the two used volumes.
-Each of these claims have requested the use of the appropriate storage classes.
+Each of these claims have requested the use of the appropriate storage class.

 ## Removing configuration and software